 Patti’s love for animals, and her passion to help them, led her in a search to find ways that she could use her talents as a Human Therapist to help the many dogs that require assistance in healing.
 Patti soon discovered that the University of Tennessee had a certification program in Canine Rehabilitation.
 There, she pursued and received her certification in Canine Rehabilitation, and soon realized that she could build a career in a field that she was so passionate about.
 Before opening The Canine Joint, Patti was grateful for the experience she received while working for Dr. Jeff Corey, in Providence, RI, refining her therapy skills using underwater treadmills, low-level lasers, massage and various other modalities, to treat a wide range of canines with physical disabilities.

 Emily started off as an intern in the summer of 2013 at The Canine Joint and got hired soon after!
-She received her associates in Veterinary Technology in December 2013 from Becker College, and is expecting to get her bachelors in Clinical Medicine with a concentration in Veterinary Science in the Fall 2014.
-She hopes to become a certified veterinary technician in the summer of 2014, and is planning to go to University of Tennessee to complete the certification process to become a Certified Canine Rehabilitation Practitioner in 2015.
+She received her associates in Veterinary Technology in December 2013 from Becker College, and received her bachelors in Clinical Medicine with a concentration in Veterinary Science in the Fall 2014.
+Emily hopes to go to the University of Tennessee to complete the certification process to become a Certified Canine Rehabilitation Practitioner.
+Her three-legged dog, Melody, is the mascot of the The Canine Joint, rolling around in her hot pink wheelchair.

 Dr. Holly Brown graduated from Louisiana State University School of Veterinary Medicine in 2010 and prior to that received a bachelors degree in Animal Science from UNH.
 She has experienced many aspects of veterinary medicine from shelter medicine to surgery to internal medicine and small animal behavior, but never felt as fulfilled as when she experienced physical rehabilitation.
 She is passionate about reducing pain and improving mobility and firmly believes that by doing so, we not only improve quality of life, but strengthen and support the human animal bond.